Verona Rose: Life and career

 Rose was born Catherine Verona Gordon on 21 November 1984 in Southampton, Hampshire.
+She is the sister of Tyrone Gordon, a rapper from Southampton.
 She studied theatre at the BRIT School and then at Brunel University before returning to her old secondary school in Southampton to cover drama.
 She made her acting debut in the 2010 online web series Pini as Olive, and the following year, Rose appeared in an episode of Doctors as Alexandria.
 Over the next few years of her career, Rose portrayed minor roles and appeared as an extra in various television series and short films including Hustle and EastEnders.
 In 2019, she co-wrote and starred in the web series Dick in Ibiza and Fully Blown alongside Donna Preston, and the pair also appeared on the Channel 4 series Pants on Fire together.
 She also starred in the series Infatuation - Island of Love.
 In 2020, Rose played various characters in sketch scenes for The Emily Atack Show and also appeared as a guest on Hey Tracey!.